 Komatsuna Japanese Mustard Greens Ohitashi

-Use the light-colored usukuchi soy sauce for dishes like ohitashi, simmered vegetables, to bring out the color and the fragrance of the ingredients.
+Use light-colored usukuchi soy sauce for dishes like ohitashi, simmered vegetables, to preserve the natural color of ingredients.

 Photographed by Akio Takeuchi

 Excludes time spent chilling in the refrigerator.

 - 1 bunch komatsuna Japanese mustard greens (large) (400 g)

 - 300 ml dashi